DanielMillward/startup/README.md

 - Game actions are displayed to the other player in real time
 - Games can be saved to be played at a later date
 - Previous games can be accessed through the user profile page
-- user profile page has various statistics, such as games played and money won
+- User profile page has various statistics, such as games played and money won
-- games can be shared with a URL
+- Games can be shared with a URL